 - Sunrise at Flatirons, Broomfield (vehicles sent here were not needed to help evacuate)

-- Via worked with Boulder Housing Partners to evacuate local residents of Lafayette and Louisville to the YMCA, Lafayette
+- Via worked with Boulder Housing Partners to evacuate residents of Lafayette and Louisville to the YMCA, Lafayette

-After the immediate danger of the fire ended, Via continued helping people at temporary shelters get to work, move to different shelters and back to their homes, as well as deliver vital supplies like food and water.
+After the immediate danger of the fire ended, Via continued helping people at temporary shelters get to work, move to different shelters, and get back to their homes, as well as deliver vital supplies like food and water.
 Via will continue working with the OEM and DAC until our support is no longer needed.

 Evacuating Balfour Senior Living Memory Care Center in Louisville

 Nothing takes a higher priority at Balfour than treating every resident with the deference, dignity, and attention they deserve.
-Balfour was successful in evacuating its residents from Marshall Fire.
+Balfour was successful in evacuating its residents from Marshall Wildfire.
 The facility water pipes froze over the next few weeks and began leaking, including their emergency sprinkler system.
 Balfour called on Via to help evacuate residents while repairing the faulty system.
 Via drivers Cecelia Younger and Doug Stiles moved people and their belongings to safety, including mobility devices like walkers and wheelchairs.